nrmnqdds/simplified-imaluum/README.md

 2. Create a new branch for your feature or bug fix: `git checkout -b feature-name`.
 3. Make your modifications and enhancements.
 4. Commit and push your changes.
-5. Submit a pull request detailing your changes and improvements.
+5. Submit a pull request to **dev** detailing your changes and improvements.

 ## Feedback 💬